 Having close family members with high blood pressure means you’re more likely to develop the condition, as it tends to run in families.

-Other factors that may play a role in the development of hypertension include eating a high-sodium or low-potassium diet, leading an inactive lifestyle, drinking too much alcohol, smoking cigarettes, and living with chronic stress.
+Other factors that may play a role in the development of hypertension include eating a high-sodium diet, leading an inactive lifestyle, drinking too much alcohol, smoking cigarettes, living with chronic stress, and obstructive sleep apnea.

-Primary high blood pressure, the most common form of the condition, tends to develop as a person ages.
-This type of hypertension typically responds well to specific lifestyle changes, such as eating a heart-healthy diet that’s low in sodium, staying physically active, losing excess body weight, quitting smoking, limiting alcohol, and managing stress levels.
+Hypertension tends to develop as a person ages.
+Hypertension typically responds well to specific lifestyle changes, such as eating a heart-healthy diet that’s low in sodium, staying physically active, losing excess body weight, quitting smoking, limiting alcohol, and managing stress levels.